includeos/IncludeOS/README.md

 ### Testing the installation

 A successful setup should enable you to build and run a virtual machine.
-Some code for a very simple one is provided.
-The command

-    $./test.sh
+Running the test-script:

+    IncludeOS$ ./test.sh

-will build and run a VM for you - running [this example service](./src/debug/test_service.cpp), and let you know if everything worked out.
+will build and run a [this example service](./src/debug/test_service.cpp), and let you know if everything worked out.

-## Start developing
+*NOTE:* The test script is written for Linux/KVM.
+For VirtualBox, see instructions below.

+## Write a service

 1. Copy the [./seed](./seed) directory to a convenient location like `~/your_service`.
 You can then start implementing the `Service::start` function in the `Service` class, located in [your_service/service.cpp](./seed/service.cpp) (Very simple example provided).
 This function will be called once the OS is up and running.
 2. Enter the name of your service in the first line of the [seed Makefile](./seed/Makefile).
 This will be the base for the name of the final disk image.